devchuckcamp/gocommerce/README.md

 ## 🔌 Integration

+### 🌟 Production Example with Gin Framework

+See **[gocommerce-api](https://github.com/devchuckcamp/gocommerce-api)** for a complete production-ready REST API built with this library using the Gin framework.
+This example demonstrates:

+- Full REST API implementation with Gin
+- PostgreSQL integration with migrations
+- Repository pattern implementations
+- Service layer orchestration
+- Authentication & authorization
+- Docker deployment setup
+- Production best practices

 ### Using Migrations in Your Project

 The package includes pre-built migrations for a complete e-commerce schema.
 Use them in your project: